 Note: The DR and BDR that achieve FULL state with every router on the

-segment will be displayed as FULL/DROTHER when you enter the show ip
+segment will display FULL/DROTHER when you enter the show ip ospf

 the neighbor is not a DR or BDR, but since the router on which the command was